pouyan-asg/Microturbine-control-with-MPC/README.md

 Abstract:
 -

-This repository is the Final thesis for my Master degree at the University of Zanjan.
-In this project, I tested various interface converters (i. e.
-AC-DC-AC and AC-AC) for a Micro-Turbine Generation (MTG) system with and without storage.
+This repository is the final thesis for my Master degree at the University of Zanjan.
+In this project, I tested various interface converters (i.e., AC-DC-AC and AC-AC) for a Micro-Turbine Generation (MTG) system with and without storage.
 The main challenge of MTG is its high-frequency output voltage and current, so accurate control of interface converters plays a vital role.
-In order to achieve desirable output voltage and current, Model Predictive Control (MPC) is tested in MTG configuration (i. e. inverter side).
-The results showed that MTG with MPC has higher flexibility and its performance improved significantly.
+In order to achieve desirable output voltage and current, Model Predictive Control (MPC) is tested in MTG configuration (i.e., inverter side).
+The results showed that MTG with MPC has higher flexibility, and its performance improved significantly.
 Moreover, for providing secure power on the demand side, energy storage is considered to save excessive amounts of power.

 Novelty of project
 -
-The main novelties of this project can be summarized in this points:
+The main novelties of this project can be summarized in these points:
 - a comprehensive analysis of MTG with different interface converters and the role of storage in such a system.
 - applying MPC to MTG's system for controlling interface converters as a new approach.
 - applying MPC to MT for controlling fuel and speed as a novel method.